AppleCare Quebec Class Action

 In return for the payment of the Settlement Amount, Apple will receive a release from the AppleCare Class Members and a declaration of settlement out of court of the Class Action.

-The settlement approval hearing, previously scheduled for June 12, 2023 at 9:00 a.m., was adjourned and will now be held on October 20, 2023 at 9:30 a.m. in a room to be confirmed by the Court.
+The settlement approval hearing, previously scheduled for June 12, 2023 at 9:00 a.m., was adjourned and will now be held on October 20, 2023 at 9:30 a.m. in room 14.09 of the Montreal Courthouse located at 1, Notre-Dame East Street, Montreal, Quebec.
+You can also connect via this TEAMS link.
 A copy of the judgment rendered on June 8, 2023, adjourning the hearing, is accessible here.

 The Plaintiffs will discontinue the claims related to the Battery Class.
 If the Court allows the discontinuance, the Battery Class and related Battery Claim will be terminated.
 Limitation periods will no longer be suspended.
 Therefore, should they so desire, Battery Class Members may pursue their own legal claims at their own expense.
 The Battery Class Members will not be compensated related to this claim and no release from the Battery Class will be given towards the Defendants.
 The Battery Class authorized by the Court of Appeal was defined as: “All consumers who purchased an iPhone from December 29, 2014”.